Skip to main content

 return session.scrape()

-You can create, update and run workflows:
+You can create, update and run deployed functions:

 from notte_sdk import NotteClient